servantboy/The-Revelation-Riddle/chapters/009_Thyatira_Daughter_of_Zidon.md

 This is significant:
 	•	Jezebel’s system uses corrupt authority to dominate;
 	•	Christ promises righteous authority to those who endure her era and keep His works to the end.
-“The Morning Star” points to Christ Himself (Rev. 22:16 “I am… the bright and morning star.”):
-	•	He rises before the sun,
-	•	He appears before the full light of Day Two,
-	•	He is given to those who persevere through the night.
-Thyatira ends before dawn.
-The faithful who endure receive Christ in a special way before the wider light of the next era.
+The Morning Star” points to Christ Himself (Rev. 22:16: “I… am the bright and morning star.”).
+Yet to Thyatira He says, “I know thy works, and charity, and service, and faith, and thy patience, and thy works”—with “works” deliberately repeated.
+Viewed in its prophetic time-period, this makes sense: the light theme moves from the darkest hour of night toward the first glimmer of dawn, the moment when the Morning Star is most visible.

 XI.
 POSITION IN PROPHECY

 Thyatira is:
 	•	the 4th church,
 	•	aligned with the brass portion of Daniel’s image,